GreenDelta/usio/README.md

 calculate the direct requirement matrix but the script also works with the tables before redefinitions (which are also included in the data folder).
-The creation of the direct requirements matrix can be configured to apply scrap adjustments and remove value added sectors or not:
+The creation of the direct requirements matrix can be configured to apply scrap adjustments and to remove value added sectors or not:

     # no scrap adjustments and removal of value added sectors
     import iodb